Street Animals – a Quick Guide for Visitors

 TNR – Trap, Neuter, Return – is recognised by animal charities around the world as the most effective and humane way to control street and feral populations.
 The animal is caught, a vet health checks them and neuters [spay for females] to prevent unnecessary pregnancies.
 They are then released back into the area they were caught.
 This means the animals are on familiar territory where they usually know the best places to find food.
 Populations are cut down by fewer litters being born and by the natural territorial instincts helping to prevent too many new animals moving in to the area.
 In Kalkan and surrounding areas, the known street dogs also have an ear tag attached whenever possible, with a specific colour and number, so they can be identified in the future.

 KAPSA fund this program from the donations they receive from supporters and are currently neutering around 500 animals a year from Kalkan and the surrounding villages.
-They also help by going out to the villages with the Belediye [council] vet to neutering days, assisting in care of the animals, flea & tick treatments and helping to explain to local people on the day the benefits of their animals being neutered.
-You can read more on our TNR page.

 Where do the animals find food?